eddyerburgh/blog/_posts/2016-03-21-jazz-up-your-code-blocks-with-copy-on-click.md

 That was  a lot of code.
 If you pasted it into the correct places your site will have copy on click functionality on every *<code>* block.
 You might want to customize this code to suit your needs, so let's have a look at what's actually happening.

-### Javascript
+### JavaScript

-The copy on click code is explained <a rel="noopener" href="/javascript/use-javascript-to-copy-to-clipboard/">in this previous article</a>.
+The copy on click code is explained <a rel="noopener" href="/JavaScript/use-JavaScript-to-copy-to-clipboard/">in this previous article</a>.
 So we'll just look at the code that isn't explained there :

 ```js
 (function () {